Formally verified compilation for ARM

 Compilation with execution time in mind

-On typical embedded processors, code generated by CompCert typically runs twice as fast as code generated by GCC without optimizations, and only 20% slower than GCC code at optimization level 3.
+Code generated by CompCert typically runs twice as fast as code generated by GCC without optimizations, and only 20% slower than GCC code at optimization level 3.

 Chart of CompCert vs. GCC execution times for 23 benchmarks